emezeske/lein-cljsbuild/doc/TESTING.md

     $ lein cljsbuild test

-If [hooks](https://github.com/emezeske/lein-cljsbuild#hooks) are enabled, this will also result in the tests being run:

-    $ lein test

 ## Testing with PhantomJS

 For ClojureScript code that targets web browsers (as opposed to Node.js), it is often